iron-software/IronXL-Examples/tutorials/how-to-read-excel-file-csharp_old_changed may 2021/README.md

 <br>

-Here's a paraphrased version of the selected section:
+Here's the paraphrased section with all relative URL paths resolved to `ironsoftware.com`:

 -----

-An alternative installation method involves:
+Alternatively, you can begin installation via the following steps:

-1. Opening the Package Manager Console
+1. Open the Package Manager Console

-2. Executing the command: `Install-Package IronXL.Excel`
+2. Input the command: `Install-Package IronXL.Excel`

-Here's the paraphrased section with links and images resolved to `ironsoftware.com`:

 ```shell
 Install-Package IronXL.Excel